Risk Management

 Monetary impact Human life Reputation Impact on operations

-Level of impact Low Up to ¥50 million Injuries or illnesses requiring medical attention occur Resolved through routine daily management Affects operations for a few days at one location only
+to ¥50 million Injuries or illnesses requiring medical attention occur Resolved through routine daily management Affects operations for a few days at one location only

 Level of impact